projectriff/fats/README.md

 FATS is expected to be driven by the repository being tested.

-An example config is provided in the `.travis.yml` file for this repo that doubles as a test suite for FATS itself.
+An example config is provided in the `.github/workflows/ci.yaml` file for this repo that doubles as a test suite for FATS itself.
 The configuration defines environment variables and scripts to invoke.

 - `CLUSTER_NAME` a short, url safe, unique name (e.g. fats-123-4) used to distinguish resource between concurrent runs.
 - `NAMESPACE` the namespace to install resources into.
 May be hard coded for clusters that are provisioned on demand or dynamic for clusters that are reused between runs.
 (Note: if resources are shared jobs should not run concurrently)
 - `CLUSTER` the type of cluster to use.
 Some clusters will require additional environment variables
 - `REGISTRY` the type of registry to use.
 Some registries will require additional environment variables

-There are two scripts that are commonly defined for Travis based builds, other CI environments may be configured differently.
+There are several scripts that are commonly defined for FATS runs, environments may be configured differently.

-- `script` - starts the cluster then runs your tests.
-Run `./start.sh` to start the cluster and registry.
+- `start.sh` - starts the cluster and registry
-- `after_script` - runs after the script passes or fails or any time you want diagnostics, run `./diagnostics.sh`
+- `.github/workflows/install.sh` - installs riff and dependencies into the cluster
+- `.github/workflows/run.sh` - runs the tests against the cluster
-- `after_script` - runs after the script passes or fails.
-Run `./cleanup.sh` to cleanup the cluster and registry.
+- `diagnostics.sh` - dumps diagnostics information about the state of resources on the cluster and controller logs.
+- `.github/workflows/cleanup.sh` - removes resources created by the tests run and removes riff
+- `cleanup.sh` - shutting down the cluster and registry

+Note: scripts in the `.github` directory are expected to be provided by each consumer of FATS, these scripts can be used as a starting point.

 FATS will: